jasonbayton/11ty/_src/projects/managed-info/support/deploy-apk-packages.md

 **APK download URL (required)**

-A direct HTTPS link to the APK file.
+A direct HTTPS link to the APK file. the package manager fetches and stages this in its internal cache.

-The package manager fetches and stages this in its AMAPI-managed custom APK directory.
+_Note: The application size of MANAGED INFO will increase in line with all cached packages.
+This is not an issue, but do ensure the device has enough space to hold effectively two copies of the same app while the file remains in cache.

 **Version code (recommended)**